Kaizer321/Pdf_assistant/README.md

 ## 📄 License

-This project is open-source and available under the [MIT License](https://www.google.com/search?q=LICENSE) (add a `LICENSE` file to your repository with the MIT license content).
+This project is open-source and available under the [MIT License](https://www.google.com/search?q=LICENSE)